lokjunneo/Whisper-Eye-Acuity-Test/readme.md

 # Introduction
-This project uses a modified copy of [whisper streaming](https://github.com/ufal/whisper_streaming) for the server, and pyside6 for the client.
+This project uses a modified copy of [whisper streaming](https://github.com/ufal/whisper_streaming) for the server, and `pyside6` (Qt library) for the client.
 The `socket` python library is used for communication between server and client.

 # Main takeaways
-- The application uses eng-to-ipa to convert transribed text to IPA characters.
+- The application uses `eng-to-ipa` to convert transribed text to IPA characters.
 It also checks against a list of IPA characters to find out what letter was spoken.

 Here is an extract of the code